DevKitOrganization/DevTesting/Sources/DevTesting/Documentation.docc/UsingRandomValueGeneration.md

 ### Automatic seed logging

-Every time you create a random number generator with ``makeRandomNumberGenerator()``, DevTesting automatically logs the seed being used.
+Every time you create a random number generator with ``RandomValueGenerating/makeRandomNumberGenerator(seed:)``, DevTesting automatically logs the seed being used.
 This logging happens in two places:

   1. **Log output**: The seed is logged using the Unified Logging system.
 It is logged with subsystem `"DevTesting"` and category `"randomization"`.
-This output is logged to Xcode’s console.
+This output is logged to Xcode’s console, and is also accessible via the Console app and the `log` command line tool.

          MyTestsTests.MyTests.testSomething(): Using random seed 4636473893658426368